minetest-mods-camp/arena_lib/DOCS.md

 * `mod_ref.hotbar`: a table to override the server hotbar while inside an arena.
 Its fields are:
   * `slots =`: (int) the number of slots
   * `background_image =`: (string) the background image
-  * `selected_image =`: (string) the image to show when a slot is selected If a field is not declared, it'll keep the server default
+  * `selected_image =`: (string) the image to show when a slot is selected
+  If a field is not declared, it'll keep the server defaults
 * `join_while_in_progress`: whether the minigame allows to join an ongoing match.
 Default is false
 * `keep_inventory`: whether to keep players inventories when joining an arena.
 Default is false
 * `show_nametags`: whether to show the players nametags while in game.
 Default is false